 For the ultimate Asian experience, immerse yourself in the excitement of one of our Thailand multicentre holidays.
 While jetting off on a Thai getaway is a wonderful experience, travelling to two or three different destinations in one holiday is the perfect recipe for the adventure of a lifetime.

 The destinations you visit during your Thailand multicentre holiday is up to you - you can choose to spend the whole trip in Thailand, or you can include other countries in your adventure.
-Popular places to throw in the mix include Dubai, Hong Kong and Malaysia - so why not browse some of our other destinations and discover the perfect addition to your holiday?
+Why not browse some of our other destinations and discover the perfect addition to your holiday?

-We have a range of cheap Thailand multicentre holidays 2018 and 2019 just waiting to be explored.
+We have a range of cheap Thailand multicentre holidays just waiting to be explored.

 The contrast of destinations: Thailand is a versatile country with a rich and diverse history.
 That’s why Thailand multi-centre holidays are a great way to experience two different sides of the Land of Smiles.
 Walk through the bustling streets of Bangkok - with all its street markets and golden palaces, before jetting off to the island of Phuket to relax on a pristine white beach and soak up the glorious Asian sunshine.